 There is no funding support directly available from this program.

-The ABS PSM program is designed specifically to prepare students to competitively enter the scientific workforce.
+The degree in Professional Science Master's in Applird Biosciences is designed specifically to prepare students to competitively enter the scientific workforce.
 During the two-year course of study, students will gain a strong understanding of the applications of the biological sciences to real world problems, including those faced by public institutions and private industry.
 A minimum of 36 unit hours is needed for this degree; 6-9 of these units are for the research internship and report.
 Students have a maximum of 6 years to complete the degree.
 Students may apply for, and be admitted to, any of the 4 tracks (“sub-plans”).
 Each track has its own specific core requirements and electives.

 Applied Biosciences Tracks: